For most travellers, Europe becomes far less familiar as you stray east.

 This is the most important of my ten tips for travelling to Eastern Europe.
 I cannot stress how important it is to organise your documents in advance.
 Although there are no visa requirements for Australians travelling to Poland, entry into some countries such as Ukraine and Russia is not so easy.

 I applied for a tourist visa for Ukraine but it was rejected because I didn’t adhere to the 30-day processing period.
 As a result I lost $125 and wasn’t able to continue my travels beyond the Ukrainian border.
 Research all visa requirements for your trip well in advance.

-During the current refugee crisis border crossings may open and close without notice and there may be lengthy delays.
+The recent refugee crisis has seen border crossings open and close without notice, and lengthy processing delays.
 Check the Smart Traveller website regularly for updates.

 I prefer to be spontaneous when travelling, but if you don’t want to waste valuable time it pays to book a few things in advance in this part of the world — especially if you are travelling during peak season.
 As an example, on a whim I decided to travel to the Transylvanian region in Romania.
 I had hoped to tour the castles around Sibiu but I was unable to hire a driver or join a bus tour, and a local travel agency advised that I should have booked a month before.